The dry rub recipe makes 1/2 cup, for which you will only need 1 or 2 teaspoons for this recipe. Save the rest for future use!

 1 Make the dry rub: Combine cumin, peppercorns, and coriander in a heavy medium skillet.
 Stir over medium heat until fragrant and toasted, about 8 minutes.
 Cool slightly.

-Finely grind toasted spices in blender.
+Finely grind toasted spices in blender, spice grinder, or with a mortar and pestle.
 Transfer to a small bowl.
 Mix in sugar and salt.

 2 Prep the pan and the pork: Heat a large cast iron frying pan to medium high or high heat (hot enough to sear the meat).

 If using bone-in chops, score the fat that surrounds the chops with a couple vertical cuts to help prevent the chops from buckling as they cook.